karapetyanna/PythonTutorial/01-FirstSteps/Preparation.md

 # Preparation

-To do these tutorials, you'll need to an install of Python on your system (we will be using Python3).
+To do these tutorials, you'll need to install Python on your system (we will be using Python 3).
 You'll also need a text editor.

 ## Install Python 3